Rooh Afza

-Other companies formulate the same un-patented recipe in these countries as well.
-The specific Unani recipe of Rooh Afza combines several ingredients popularly believed to be cooling agents, such as rose, which is used as a remedy for loo (the hot summer winds of Northern India and Pakistan and Bangladesh).
-The drink is commonly associated with the month of Ramadan, in which it is usually consumed during iftar.
+Other companies formulate the same un-patented recipe in these countries as well, and similar drinks are consumed in the Indian subcontinent during the summer, such as Khas Sharbat.
+The name and brand of Rooh Afza is a trademark of Hamdard, by court decision in 2023.
+The specific Unani recipe of Rooh Afza combines several ingredients (including thirteen herbs) popularly thought to be cooling agents, such as rose, which is used as a remedy for loo (the hot summer winds of the Indo-Gangetic Plain).
+The drink is also associated with the month of Ramadan, in which it is usually consumed during iftar.
 It is sold commercially as a syrup to flavour sherbets, cold milk drinks, ices, and cold desserts such as the popular falooda.
-The name Rooh Afza is sometimes translated as "refresher of the soul".
+The Hindi-Urdu name Rooh Afza is sometimes translated as "refresher of the soul".
 It is said that this name was made up by the original formulator of the drink, with possible cultural influences.